-It can be difficult for parents to tell whether their teenagers are just "being teens" or whether there is something more serious going on.
+It can be difficult for parents to tell whether their teenagers are just "being teens" or if there is something more serious going on.

 Many of the symptoms listed below can often be attributed to normal teenage behaviour.
 However, if you're worried, it can be helpful to know the signs of a possible problem.

-You may then choose to discuss your concerns with your teen, or get advice from your GP.
+You may then choose to discuss your concerns with your teen, or get advice from a GP.

 Depression in teenagers